cityofaustin/hack-the-traffic/mapping_workshop/data/socrata_bt_queries.md

 # Socrata Query Examples
-A few sample queries to get you started with Austins Bluetooth data These queries use the Socrata Open Data API (SODA)
+A few sample queries to get you started with Austins Bluetooth data.
+These queries use the Socrata Open Data API (SODA).

 - [Queries](#queries)
 - [Routes](#routes)